Skip to main content

 Thor's Forest in the Highlands

 The name refers specifically to a mountain ridge between the rivers Krossá, Þröngá, and Markarfljót, though it is commonly used to describe the wider area encompassing the valleys and slopes beneath the surrounding glaciers.
 Norse mythology tells that this valley was created when Thor's hammer, Mjölnir, struck the earth, forming the dramatic landscape that cuts through the region.
-Whether or not divine intervention played a role, the valley's extraordinary beauty certainly feels otherworldly.

 A Rare Green Oasis